 1. Check Any Current Software for Updates

 Most of the best security systems are integrated with technology.
 They’re often monitored and managed through integrated software platforms, which will need to be updated as updates are released.
+Outdated software is one of the signs your security technology needs an upgrade.

 2. Look Over Any Hardware Components